 In most cases, when a scanner removes the malware, it is completely deleted from the device.
 In this respect, a malware scanner is a good investment to monitor all operating systems and reliably eliminate malware.
 Free programs are available for this purpose, and if desired, provide more transparency on your devices.
 This gives you the opportunity to protect yourself from every conceivable type of malware.

 Malware often infects computers via email, like for example, a phishing email.
 Fortunately, you can protect yourself against this by identifying these messages before the malware is on your computer.
-This approach works for companies, for example, with Spam and Malware Protection or Advanced Threat Protection from Hornetsecurity.
+This approach works for companies, for example, with Spam Filter Service or Advanced Threat Protection from Hornetsecurity.